neondatabase/website/content/docs/guides/schema-diff.md

 <ComingSoon/>

-Neon's Schema Diff tool lets you compare an SQL script of the schemas for two selected branches in a side-by-side view.
+Neon's Schema Diff tool lets you compare an SQL script of the schemas for two selected branches in a side-by-side view (or line-by-line on mobile devices).

 ## How Schema Diff works